ibraheemz/Test-task/README.md

 Improvements that I wish had more time to do:

-+ Javascript, i tried to seperate the Javascript from the Articles view, but it didn't function as expected, would have definitly givin it priority if i had more time
++ Javascript, I tried to seperate the Javascript from the Articles view, but it didn't function as expected, would have definitly givin it priority if i had more time.
-+ Using Hotwire, I haven't used it before and I had in mind to try it in this project
++ Using Hotwire, I haven't used it before and I had in mind to try it in this project.
-+ Dockerization
++ Dockerization.